 2. Boil the water for 10 minutes and allow to cool.

-3. Store your tea in glass bottle in fridge.
-Serves approximately 40 cups.
+3. Store your made up tea in a glass bottle in fridge.

 Dosage of Essiac Tea: